akveo/nebular/docs/articles/install-into-existing.md

 ## Create a page

 Now, let's create a simple Nebular page (header + sidebar) in your project.
-We assume that you have a separate module per page, let's open your `some-page.module.ts` and import necessary layout components:
+We suppose that you have a separate module per page, let's open your `some-page.module.ts` and import necessary layout components:

 ```ts
 import { RouterModule } from '@angular/router'; // we also need angular router for Nebular to function properly